AtulKumar0001/Atm-management/README.md

 # Atm-management

-A minimum of 5 user registrations is allowed
+A minimum of five user registrations is allowed.
-Deposit limit: $100,000
+Deposit limit: $100,000.
-Withdraw limit: $50,000
+Withdrawal limit: $50,000.
 If a user enters an incorrect password, the account will be locked for 10 minutes.
-Only Admin can delete, lock, or unlock the user account
+Only the administrator can delete, lock, or unlock the user account.
+A timeout function.
+If the user doesn't enter any input for 30 seconds, then the program will exit.Implemented on Login and change password panel (can be implemented on other panel too)

 Menu contains:-